mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### SPECIALIZED COMPUTER

-A computer can be designed for a specific purpose with a hardware-implemented Intelligent Interface or Intellect program optimised for an Expert skill.
+A computer can be designed for a specific purpose with a hardware-implemented Intelligent Interface or Intellect program optimized for an Expert skill.
 These specialized computers are available at TL8 and above.
 Specialized computers allow all computer bandwidth to be available for the Expert skill package, which is purchased separately.
 Specialized computers cannot be reprogrammed to accept a new Expert skill package.

 Specialized computers with Intelligent Interface allow a skilled individual to gain DM+1 on relevant tasks and costs five times the standard cost of a general computer of equal bandwidth.